Lucy Wangui Kabuu: Career

-Wangui began her 2008 season with a win at the Chiba International Cross Country.
+Wangūi began her 2008 season with a win at the Chiba International Cross Country.
 At the 2008 African Championships in Athletics she finished fourth in 10,000 m behind a trio of Ethiopian's led by Tirunesh Dibaba.
 At the national Olympic trials she won the 10,000 m and came second over 5000 m.
 Despite her wish to compete in both events, the Kenyan selectors instead chose her just for the 10,000 m, choosing Vivian Cheruiyot for the shorter distance instead.
 In her second outing on the Olympic stage at the 2008 Beijing Games she finished seventh in the 10,000 metres, running a personal best time of 30:39.96 minutes.

 After a competitive break in 2009 and 2010, due to an Achilles tendon injury then pregnancy, she returned to action on the road running circuit.
 She had wins at the Great North Run half marathon and the Great Edinburgh Run 10K in September and October.
 She then travelled to the Delhi Half Marathon and won in a personal best of 1:07:04 hours ahead of fellow Kenyan Sharon Cherop.

 She made her debut over the marathon distance in January 2012 at the Dubai Marathon.
 In one of the fastest races ever at that point, she completed the race in 2:19:34 hours to take second place just three seconds behind defending champion Aselefech Mergia.
 This was among the fastest ever debuts by a woman and ranked her eighth in the all-time lists.
 She placed fifth at the 2012 London Marathon in April, but missed out on the 2012 London Olympics as she failed to finish in the 10,000 m trial race at the Prefontaine Classic.
 In her third marathon of the year, she reached the podium with a third-place finish at the 2012 Chicago Marathon.
 She won the 2013 Ras Al Khaimah Half Marathon with a new personal best of 1:06:09, just 19 seconds off Mary Keitany's world record.

 Kabuu ran the third fastest ever time over 25 kilometres to win the BIG 25 Berlin in May, crossing the line in 1:21:37 hours.
 She was selected for the Kenyan marathon team at the 2013 World Championships in Athletics but performed poorly in Moscow, finishing 24th in a time of 2:44:06 hours.
 He last outing that year was a third-place finish at the Delhi Half Marathon.